Quiri/quiri.github.io/_posts/2015-08-16-r-in-big-data-pipeline.md

 ## Conclusion

 In this post I showed simple example of how to quickly convert your research R project into solid deployable product.
-This is not limited to simple R-hive integration but you can let R, spark, databases, stan/bugs, H2O, vowpal wabbit and millions of other data tools dance together as you plan. and you'll see how important R still is in this play.
+This is not limited to simple R-hive integration but you can let R, spark, databases, stan/bugs, H2O, vowpal wabbit and millions of other data tools dance together as you wish. and you'll recognize R still plays a central role in the play.